openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 ## Thing Configuration

-Besides adding automatically discovered things through PaperUI, you can add thing definitions in the things file.
+Besides using PaperUI to manually configure things or adding automatically discovered things through PaperUI, you can add thing definitions in the things file.

 The Thing configuration for the bridge uses the following syntax:

 ```
 Bridge nikohomecontrol:bridge:<bridgeId> [ addr="<IP-address of IP-interface>", port=<listening port>,
-                                           broadcastAddr="<IP broadcast address of network segment with IP-interface",
                                            refresh="<Refresh interval>" ]
 ```

 `bridgeId` can have any value.

-All parameters are optional. `addr` is the fixed Niko Home Control IP-interface address. `addr` will be discovered if omitted. `port` will be the port used to connect and is 8000 by default. `broadcastAddr` is the broadcast address for the subnet on which the Niko Home Control IP-interface resides. `broadcastAddr` will be established from the local network interface if omitted. `refresh` is the interval to restart the communication in minutes (300 by default), if 0 or omitted the connection will not restart at regular intervals.
+`addr` is the fixed Niko Home Control IP-interface address and is required. `port` will be the port used to connect and is 8000 by default. `refresh` is the interval to restart the communication in minutes (300 by default), if 0 or omitted the connection will not restart at regular intervals.

 The thing configuration for the actions has the following syntax: